-Lawrence A. Collett

-Mr. Collett, 65, has been a director since 1983.
-He has been the CEO and Chairman of the Board of the Company since 1990 and 1992, respectively.
+Lawrence A. Collett Mr. Collett, 66, has been a director since 1983.
+He is Chairman of the Board of the Company, a position he has held since 1992.
+Mr. Collett retired as CEO of the Company in July 2008, having served in that capacity since 1990.
 He began his career with the Company in 1963 and served as Executive Vice President from 1974 to 1983 and President from 1983 to 1990.
 He holds numerous positions with civic, charitable, and church-related institutions.
 Mr. Collett is a current member of the St. Louis Regional Business Council.

-Wayne J. Grace

-Mr. Grace, 67, has been a director since 2003.
-In November 2005, he retired from the position of Managing Director of UHY Advisors, Tax and Business Consultants, a position he held since 2004.
-He was the founder and Managing Director of Grace Advisors, Inc. from 1983 to 2004.
+Wayne J. Grace Mr. Grace, 68, has been a director since 2003.
+He is Retired Managing Director of UHY Advisors MO, Inc., a tax and business consulting firm.
+Mr. Grace was the founder and Managing Director of the accounting firm Grace Advisors, Inc., from 1983 to 2004.
 From 1966 to 1983, he was the Managing Partner of the St. Louis, Missouri office of Fox & Company, where he served as a member of the National Consulting Services Steering Committee.
 Mr. Grace served on the Board of Managers for the YMCA of the Ozarks from 1985 to 2005.
-Mr. Grace became a director of Siegel-Robert, Inc. in 2006.
+Mr. Grace became a director of Siegel-Robert, Inc., a privately held plastics product manufacturer in 2006.
 Mr. Grace is a Certified Public Accountant.

-James J. Lindemann

-Mr. Lindemann, 52, has been a director since 2007.
+James J. Lindemann Mr. Lindemann, 53, has been a director since 2007.
 He is Executive Vice President of Emerson Electric Co., a publicly traded manufacturing company based in St. Louis, Missouri.
 Mr. Lindemann joined Emerson in 1977, where he held a number of increasingly responsible engineering and marketing positions with its Specialty Motor division.
 In 1992, he was named President of Commercial Cam, and in 1995, he was named President of the Emerson Appliance Motor division.
 In 1996, Mr. Lindemann was promoted to Chairman and CEO of the Emerson Motor Co.
 He was named Senior Vice President of Emerson in 1999 and Executive Vice President in 2000.
 Mr. Lindemann has served on the Emerson Advisory Board since 2000 and has been a board member of the CEO Forum since 2003.

-Andrew J. Signorelli

-Mr. Signorelli, 68, has been a director since 1986.
-He currently serves as CEO of Hope Educational & Research Center, founded in 1972.
-He has also served as Administrator for St. Louis University Association from 1963 to 1965 and Faith Hospital Association from 1965 to 1986.
-Mr. Signorelli is a member of the Board of Directors for Hope Educational & Research Centers as well as various other private corporations located in the St. Louis, Missouri area.
+Andrew J. Signorelli Mr. Signorelli, 69, has been a director since 1986.
+Mr. Signorelli is President of Hope Educational & Research Center, a St. Louis-based not-for-profit organization established in 1972.
+He served as Administrator for St. Louis University Association from 1963 to 1965 and Faith Hospital Association from 1965 to 1986.
+Mr. Signorelli is a board member of Hope Educational & Research Centers and various other private corporations located in the St. Louis metropolitan area.